NFL Thanksgiving Games 2025 RECAP!

 by me, not by me, but by someone else.
 So that's, yeah.

 Love it.
-And I do like that we we brought Connor on to discuss the game that he's just acknowledged that he had slipped into a diabetic shock and didn't see the end of.
+And I do like that we brought Connor on to discuss the game that he's just acknowledged that he had slipped into a diabetic shock and didn't see the end of.

-I'm good.
-We're streaming, we're live, and crazy things happen.
+We're live.
+And crazy things happen.

 Let's get to it.
-The final game in Baltimore, the sad Thanksgiving platter portion of the telecast, um, the triple header for the NFL.
+The final game in Baltimore, the sad Thanksgiving platter portion of the telecast,

+the triple header for the NFL.
 And yes, Joe Burrow was back.

 Here's the thing.
 Here's the thing.